 Data Collection and Freshness

-Yardi Matrix combines multiple data streams: proprietary research calls, public records, and aggregated data from the Yardi operating platform (which manages over 10 million multifamily units across customer properties).
-Data is continuously curated and cleansed, with manual verification by the research team when needed.
-Rent, occupancy, and related metrics are reported on a monthly basis, with the platform publishing national reports and market-specific updates regularly.
-Historical rent, occupancy, and sales data are maintained for trend analysis and forecasting.
+Yardi Matrix combines proprietary research calls, public records, and aggregated data from the Yardi operating platform.
+Rent, occupancy, and related metrics are updated monthly.
+Historical data is maintained for trend analysis and forecasting.

 Property-Level Detail and Content

-The platform provides full ownership and management contact information, including LLC transparency.
-Subscribers access detailed unit mix, amenity information, in-place loan data (construction, permanent, and CMBS), loan maturity schedules, sales history, and comparable properties.
+Subscribers access ownership and management contact information, including LLC transparency, unit mix, amenity data, in-place loan data, loan maturity schedules, sales history, and comparable properties.
 The platform applies proprietary ratings for building condition and location quality.
-For development analysis, users can view the complete supply pipeline from prospective to under-construction to stabilized projects within specific markets.
+Development pipeline data covers prospective through stabilized projects.

 Search, Filtering, and Reporting Tools